Eric89GXL/scitran/README.md

 You can enter your key and endpoints in config.toml under the `auth` section.<br>
 Right now, only a few providers have been tested.
 [Ask us](https://github.com/scitran/scitran/issues/new) if you have problems!

-### Configuring 'drone' devices

-Scitran currently supports authenticating with client SSL certificates to bypass OAuth for automated access.
-In the future it may be used for adding a [reaper](https://github.com/scitran/reaper) to automatically acquire MRI data.

-This is kept on a different port (default 8444) for compatibility reasons and to allow separate network management.
-The web UI is not accessible over this port.

-In `persistent/keys` you'll find `rootCA-key.pem` and `rootCA-cert.pem`, which are used for signing drones.
-Unlike the SSL cert, it doesn't matter that this one is self-signed.

-To add a drone, run `./live.sh add-drone [drone name]`.<br>
-Signed keys will be saved to  `persistent/keys`.

-We are actively discussing this feature, and it may change in the future!

 ### Note about virtual installs

 Finally, note that if you're trying out scitran with vagrant, the database is not stored on the host.<br>